Stop Blaming the Handoff — Your Delivery Model Is Broken

 They gave it dashboards.

-Then, they acted surprised when it behaved like a collection of disconnected parts.
+Then everybody acted surprised when it behaved like a collection of disconnected parts.

 Let’s Understand the Handoff Problem